LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ---
-pagename: EmailConnect
+pagename: Email Connect
 categoryName: Messaging channels
 subCategoryName: ''
 indicator: messaging
-subtitle: Get more out of email with LivePerson's EmailConnect, a single platform to manage email and all customer communications
+subtitle: Get more out of email with LivePerson's Email Connect, a single platform to manage email and all customer communications
 level3: ''
-permalink: messaging-channels-emailconnect.html
+permalink: messaging-channels-email-connect.html
 isTutorial: false
 isNew: false
 redirect_from:
-  - messaging-channels-email-connect.html
+  - messaging-channels-emailconnect.html
 ---
 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/364067090?autoplay=1&loop=1&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

-With EmailConnect, brands can manage, analyze and respond to emails from the same command center that powers conversations on the world’s most popular messaging channels.
+With Email Connect, brands can manage, analyze and respond to emails from the same command center that powers conversations on the world’s most popular messaging channels.

 Brands can easily manage email conversations alongside conversations in messaging channels like Apple Business Chat, WhatsApp, SMS, Facebook Messenger, Web Messaging and Google RBM, eliminating the need to switch between tools to respond to emails.

-EmailConnect utilizes the powerful features available with other messaging channels, including support for bots powered by the Conversation Orchestrator, predefined content, reporting and Dynamic Capacity.
+Email Connect utilizes the powerful features available with other messaging channels, including support for bots powered by the Conversation Orchestrator, predefined content, reporting and Dynamic Capacity.

-## Why brands should use EmailConnect
+## Why brands should use Email Connect

 ### Increase agent efficiency through a better email management tool

-EmailConnect increases agent efficiency by unifying operations so that agents can manage all messaging conversations, including email conversations, within the Conversational Cloud instead of using a separate platform for handling consumer emails.
+Email Connect increases agent efficiency by unifying operations so that agents can manage all messaging conversations, including email conversations, within the Conversational Cloud instead of using a separate platform for handling consumer emails.

 ### Single interface for all messaging